wordofwarning/wordofwarning.org/current/2019-worksahead/croasdale/index.md

 Age advisory: 18+.
 Duration: the double bill (with Avital Raz) will last up to a maximum of 2 hours, including an interval (*running order tbc*).
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-Exploring the social pressures impacting young gay men, *Staying In* examines identity, anxiety and internalised homophobia through psychology, physical theatre and a good dose of absurdity.<br>How can we connect when words fail us?
+Exploring the social pressures impacting young gay men, *Staying In* examines identity, anxiety and internalised homophobia through psychology, physical theatre and a good dose of absurdity.

+How can we connect when words fail us?
 Can performance be the answer?

 #### Who is he?
 Made in Manchester, Mark Croasdale is a theatre maker and performance artist interested in human psychology, human history and the humour of being human.

 Mark's practice seeks to fuse different art forms — making unique experiences which surprise, delight and perhaps unnerve audiences.
 His work includes immersive audio installations (*Anonymous*, Sydney, 2014), theatre (*Blink*, Salford, 2015), and site-specific pop-ups (*Letters From Egypt*, The National Trust, 2017).

-#### What people have said about him
+#### What people have said about his work
+>• *Captivating, emotional, I was left wanting more.*<br>• *…no ordinary piece.
+Not for everyone, but important.*<br>• *…relevant to anyone who's ever felt nervous*<br>Audience Feedback on *Staying In (work-in-progress)*
 >*…a lively and charming production.*<br><a href="http://www.manchestertheatreawards.com/reviews/813-blink-the-salford-arts-theatre-sal" target="_blank">Manchester Theatre Awards on *Blink*</a>
->• *Captivating, emotional, I was left wanting more.*<br>• *…no ordinary piece.
-Not for everyone, but important.*<br>Audience Feedback on work-in-progress of *Staying In*

 #### Credits
 [Works Ahead](/hab/worksahead) 2019 is co-commissioned/co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a> + <a href="http://stunlive.com" target="_blank">STUN (Sustained Theatre Up North)</a>.
 Project Mentor: Peader Kirk